Cleft and Craniofacial SA

-The Australian Craniofacial Unit believes that a multidisciplinary approach is the cornerstone of patient care and provides the best outcome for patients with Craniofacial disorders.
+The newly named Cleft and Craniofacial SA (C&CSA) believes that a multidisciplinary approach is the cornerstone of patient care and provides the best outcome for patients with Craniofacial disorders.
 This approach gives an opportunity for all aspects of patient care to be considered when making decisions regarding future treatment and resultant outcomes.
-The Craniofacial Clinic provides the forum for this process to occur.
+The Multidisciplinary Clinic provides the forum for this process to occur.

 The Clinic provides an opportunity for any of the people involved in the present or future management of a patient with a Craniofacial disorder to share information, e.g. to give an assessment of the patient, suggest a treatment programme, determine the timing of future treatment, to clarify any difficulties or differences which may arise from different assessments.
 In this way everyone involved with the patient is fully informed about their total management.